 already a connection from the pool, but no other thread should be served a

 check() would empty the pool and refill it with

 working connections, as soon as they are available.

 Faster than you can say poll.
 Or pool.

 The pool can return information about its usage using the methods

 return the same values, but the latter reset the counters after its use.
 The

-values can be send to a monitoring system such as Graphite or Prometheus.
+values can be sent to a monitoring system such as Graphite or Prometheus.

-The following values should be provided, but please don’t consider them as a rigid interface: it is possible that they might change.
+The following values should be provided, but please don’t consider them as a rigid interface: it is possible that they might change in the future.
 Keys whose value is 0 may not be returned.

 Current value for